 As if to compensate for this minor flaw, Human Touch Reflex4 has incredible features you won’t see in its cheaper counterparts.
 These include CirQlation technology which simulates a therapist’s massage, adjustable tilt base, and an extended height that suit those with shorter or longer legs.

 If you’re suffering from peripheral neuropathy, we’ve rated the Moji Foot PRO as the best foot massager for diabetics.
-It’s a manual foot massager so the user is in full control over the intensity and which part of the feet should be massaged.
+It’s a manual foot massager so the user is in full control over the intensity and which part of the feet to be massaged.

 Moji Foot PRO Massager also has a small, compact size that makes it suitable for travels.
 We also love its slip-resistant base, 1-year warranty, and great versatility in massaging other parts of the body like the shoulders and back.

 Another cheap but reliable foot massager for those suffering from diabetic neuropathy or plantar fasciitis is TheraFlow.
 It’s a wooden mechanical massager with 10 independent rollers that stimulate different reflexology points of the feet.
 It’s lightweight, suits any feet size, and is made from a high-quality and durable wood of an evergreen tree.

 With TheraFlow, you can control how hard or light you press your feet against the rollers.
 It also doesn’t have heat nor it is powered by electricity, making it one of the safest massagers for those with delicate conditions.